rushiiMachine/osu-switcher/README.md

 2. Double click run to set up shortcuts for multiple servers
 3. Use the shortcuts on your desktop to launch osu!

-## Drawbacks
+## Additional Info

-- I will not sign my release binaries, so cope with Windows SmartScreen.
+- I don't sign my releases, Windows SmartScreen may appear on first launch.
-- Due to a bug you may have to sign-in **twice** before switching again to save your credentials.
-I cannot do anything about it.
+- Due to an osu!stable bug you need to sign-in **twice** across different launches before your credentials for a specific server can be saved.
-- You cannot delete the executable after you've created the shortcuts.
-- Shortcuts will have to be recreated if you've moved the location of:
+- Shortcuts will have to be recreated if you've moved the location of the following:
-    - osu! install directory
+    - `osu!` install directory
-    - osu-switcher.exe
+    - `osu-switcher.exe`
-    - 3rd party patchers (soon)

 ## Disclaimer